wilsonteng97/poandy/README.md

 ## Linter

 Use flake8 without line length limit.
-If using vscode, include in settings.json
+If using vscode, include the following in settings.json

     "python.linting.flake8Args": ["--max-line-length=200"]